nosuchtim/keykitwasm/README.md

 ## Architecture

 KeyKit uses a **machine-dependent abstraction layer** to isolate platform-specific code.
 The WebAssembly port implements ~60 `mdep_*` functions in `src/mdep_wasm.c` that interface with JavaScript via Emscripten's `EM_ASM` macros.

-This repo is a stripped-down version of the nosuchtim/keykit repo, with only the WASM port and other updates that are specific and hard-coded.

-## JavaScript Interop

 The port uses two integration methods:

 1. **EM_ASM** - Inline JavaScript in C for simple operations
 2. **JavaScript Library** - `keykit_library.js` for complex features (Canvas, MIDI)

+This repo is a stripped-down version of the https://github.com/nosuchtim/keykit repo, with only the WASM port and updates needed for that environment.

 ## MIDI Setup